-NOTE: You don’t have to lock all your fields—you can also allow manual data entry when a project is created.
+You do not have to lock all your fields—you can also allow manual data entry when a project is created.

 - Managers then review and approve or deny each project, all from a single sheet

-- Approved projects can then be created in Control Center
+- You can now created approved projects in Control Center

 To get started, open Smartsheet:

 - Locate the Admin workspace in the left panel.

 - Right-click the Admin workspace and click Create New > Grid.